SansGuidon/bookmarks/README.md

 * [Venkat Subramaniam](https://twitter.com/venkat_s/statuses/521625754485157889) - "Poor quality code is a reflection of lack of respect we carry for what we do, often with out realizing it."
 * [J. B. Rainsberger](http://blog.thecodewhisperer.com/permalink/musings-on-refactoring-as-waste) - (2014) Musings on Refactoring as Waste
 * [The Twelve-Factor App](https://12factor.net/) - is a methodology for building software-as-a-service apps of great quality
+* [thoughtbot/guides](https://github.com/thoughtbot/guides) - A guide for programming in style. **Bonus** : [Thoughtbot's playbook](https://thoughtbot.com/playbook) - explaining how they build products and run their company

 ## Database
 * [Liquibase](http://www.liquibase.org/) - a tool to safely manage database migration / refactoring